 Although dining near Times Square is pricey, I recommend checking out Shake Shack if you like burgers, fries, and milkshakes.
 I love their Shroom Burger!
 Or head over to Two Boots for finger-lickin’ Cajun-inspired pizza.
 Starbucks and Pret A Manger are my top picks for coffee.

 I arrived at Row NYC Hotel early Friday evening.
-From the entrance, I could immediately sense that Row NYC was glamorous.
-Yet it had this urban grit which is classic New York.
+From the entrance, I could immediately sense that The Row Hotel was glamorous yet it had an urban grit vibe which is classic New York City.

 The stylish Hollywood style lights made a bold statement which complimented the large glass revolving doors.